Cray-HPE/docs-csm/operations/security_and_authentication/SOPS.md

 1. (`ncn-mw#`) Retrieve the tenant's Kubernetes token from the tenant's secret.

     When TAPMS creates a new tenant, a new Kubernetes namespace is created bearing the same name.
-Within that namespace, there should be exactly one tenant name.
+Within that namespace, there should be a default service account.

-    Retrieve, parse, and decrypt the tenant's Kubernetes service account token.
+    Generate the tenant's Kubernetes service account token.

     ```bash
-    TOKEN=`kubectl get secret -n ${TENANT_NAME} -ojson | jq -r .items[].data.token | base64 -d`
+    TOKEN=`kubectl create token -n ${TENANT_NAME} default`
     ```

 1. (`ncn-mw#`) Using the tenant's service account token, obtain a `VAULT_TOKEN` from Vault.